deltachat/chatmail/README.md

     After this, your new server has all the necessary files to start operating :)

-12. If you haven't done this during the last step, point your domain to the new machine in your `/etc/hosts` again: `13.12.23.42 mail.example.org`

-13. And run `ssh-keygen -f "/home/$USER/.ssh/known_hosts" -R "mail.example.org"` a final time to make sure you can SSH-connect to the new machine.

-14. To be sure the permissions are still fine, run `chown vmail: -R /home/vmail` on the new server.
+8. To be sure the permissions are still fine, run `chown vmail: -R /home/vmail` on the new server.

-15. Finally, you can run `cmdeploy run` to turn on chatmail on the new server.
+9. Finally, you can run `cmdeploy run` to turn on chatmail on the new server.
     Your users can continue using the chatmail server, and messages which were sent after step 9 should arrive now.

-16. Voilà!
-Consider removing the entry in your local `/etc/hosts` to clean up.
+    Voilà!

 ## Setting up a reverse proxy